vittoriofortino84/EDTOX/README.md

 # Sensitivity and enrichment categorization analysis
 ## 8_4_dose_response_TG_GATEs_single.R
-- TG-Gates class probability profile of the compounds will be categorized as 4 different patterns (based on increase or decrease at different doses/time points)
+- TG-Gates class probability profile of the compounds will be categorized as 4 different patterns (based on increase or decrease pattern at different doses Low, Middle and High)
--
+-  For each pathway the

 ## 8_5_time_exposure_response_TG_GATEs_repeated.R
 Class probability vs 8,15,29 days TG-GATEs